SheethalShobi/UST-Documentation-DevOps/DAY 3/Docker_Basics.md

 - **Hypervisor**: Software like VirtualBox or VMware used to create and manage VMs.
 - **Docker Engine**: Written to run on the **Linux kernel** and manages containers.
+- **Restart the Container**:docker start -ai vol_container
+a attaches you to the container i makes it interactive
 ---

 # Dockerfile